 Here are a few important facts about some of the most critical illnesses that commonly afflict Americans:

 A critical illness can be defined as any illness which is “life threatening.”
-These insurance policies can provide coverage in the form of a lump sum payment in the event that you are diagnosed with specific diseases considered life threatening, such as cancer, heart disease, diabetes, stroke, kidney failure or Alzheimer’s disease.
+These insurance policies can provide coverage in the form of a lump sum payment in the event that you are diagnosed with a disease considered life threatening, such as cancer, heart disease, diabetes, stroke, kidney failure, or Alzheimer’s disease.

 Critical life insurance is offered by many insurers to provide you with compensation after you have been diagnosed with a critical illness.
-The specific coverage is outlined in each specific policy.
-If you have a specific personal risk you are concerned about, you can contact an independent agent to ask whether critical illness insurance can provide financial protection specifically for that concern.
+The specific coverage is outlined in each individual policy.
+If you have a particular personal risk you are concerned about, you can contact an independent agent to ask whether critical illness insurance can provide financial protection specifically for that concern.

 If you are concerned about critical illness, it’s natural to be worried about your future and how you will be able to cope financially.
 You may also be anxious about the welfare of your family and how to continue to take care of them and pay for your medical expenses.
 Your life expectancy can also be a very important reason to buy this coverage.

 Some of the things people need help with when they are diagnosed with a critical illness include: